ekreative/aws-saml-auth/README.rst

 .. code:: shell

     # Perform local build
-    localhost$ cd ..../aws-google-auth && docker build -t aws-google-auth .
+    localhost$ cd ..../aws-saml-auth && docker build -t aws-saml-auth .

     # Use the Docker Hub version
-    localhost$ docker pull cevoaustralia/aws-google-auth
+    localhost$ docker pull ekreative/aws-saml-auth

 Development
 -----------

-If you want to develop the AWS-Google-Auth tool itself, we thank you!
+If you want to develop the Aws-saml-auth tool itself, we thank you!
 In order to help you get rolling, you'll want to install locally with pip.
 Of course, you can use your own regular workflow, with tools like `virtualenv <https://virtualenv.pypa.io/en/stable/>`__.